matrix-org/syts/README.md

 ## Running

-You need to have a Synapse/Dendrite running first on http://localhost:8008.
-Then:
+You need to have Docker installed as SyTS uses it liberally to spin up and tear down homeservers.
+You can run SyTS in Docker as well, or on your machine.

 ```
 $ docker build -t syts .